 The LSAT is designed to measure some of the mental and academic abilities that are needed for successful law study.
 Within limits, it provides a reasonable assessment of these factors.
 Similarly, undergraduate grades are a significant indicator of potential success in law school.
 In addition to being one measure of academic ability, a strong scholastic record may indicate the level of a student's perseverance, motivation, and maturity.

 Applicants will be accepted for admission to the School of Law if they are of good character and have LSAT scores and GPAs which indicate a likelihood for academic success.
-This statement applies to those applicants who apply in a timely manner before the class has been filled.
+This statement applies to those applicants who apply in a timely manner before the class is filled.

-Applicants are notified in writing of all decisions pertinent to their applications taken by the Admissions Committee.
+Applicants are notified by email or writing of all decisions pertinent to their applications taken by the Admissions Committee.
 The Committee meets frequently, so decisions are made promptly after receipt of all required admissions documents.
 Following written notification of acceptance as a student, each degree candidate should send in the required seat deposit, and an official undergraduate transcript conferring a Bachelor’s degree.

-Barry University School of Law is fully accredited by the ABA Section of Legal Education and Admission to the Bar.
-Further information as to the Standards and Rules of Procedure for the Approval of Law Schools by the American Bar Association may be obtained from 321 North Clark Street Chicago, IL 60654, (312) 988-6738.
+Barry University Dwayne O. Andreas School of Law is approved by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.